Concrete Grinders

 – Each particular floor is going to dictate your choice of diamond shoe.
 There are a number of things to consider which diamond segment is appropriate.

-- The bond is the material that initially holds the diamonds in place, but also wears away to expose the diamonds.
-A hard bond is best when dealing with abrasive material like soft concrete or rain-damaged pavement.
 Medium bond tends to perform poorly with hard materials, but wears away more quickly on abrasive materials.
 Soft bonds are ideal on hard materials because it wears away quickly, exposing a layer of diamond to grind the surface.

 - Grit is the diamond size in the bond, and ranges from coarse to fine.
 Start with a coarse grit (16-30 grit) to remove the uneven areas.
 Double the grit size with each stage, gradually breaking down the surface irregularities until the surface is sufficiently smooth.